laidasani/Dice-Challenge/README.md

 # Dice-Challenge
-Dice Challenge is a single page website that I created for practicing my basics of JavaScript, HTML, CSS
+Dice Challenge is a single page website that I created for practicing my basics of JavaScript, JQuery, HTML and CSS